MaiA14/game-dashboard/README.md

-Game dashboard panel using React, authentication using Okta, Bootstrap and HTML5.
+Game dashboard panel using React, Bootstrap and HTML5.
+Authentication using Okta.

 Before login: